 Parameters in functions are of great significance in Python programming.
 They make functions more flexible, reusable, and modular by allowing for the passing of different values or data.
 By using parameters, we can create functions that can work with various inputs, reducing code duplication and promoting code reuse.

-- What is the purpose of third-party packages in Python?
+- What is the purpose of using functions in Python programming?